RxnRover/CyRxnOpt/docs/source/supported_algorithms.rst

 SQSnobFit
 ---------

-SQSnobFit [sqsnobfit]_ is a Python implementation by scikit-quant of Huyer and Neumaier's original SNOBFIT (Stable Noisy Optimization by Branch and Fit) algorithm. [huyer2008]_ SNOBFIT is a **global optimization algorithm** particularly well-suited for expensive, noisy black-box functions.
+`SQSnobFit <https://pypi.org/project/SQSnobFit/>`__ is scikit-quant's Python implementation of Huyer and Neumaier's original SNOBFIT (Stable Noisy Optimization by Branch and Fit) algorithm. [huyer2008]_ SNOBFIT is a **global optimization algorithm** particularly well-suited for expensive, noisy black-box functions.
 It combines local quadratic model fitting with global space-partitioning to balance **exploration and exploitation**.

 References
 ~~~~~~~~~~